 To prove myself right, I’m not going to refer you to any statistics someone very important gathered or research someone very smart performed.
-What I am going to do here is provide you with a few real-life examples of the companies who benefited most from being on multiple sales channels.
+What I am going to do here is to provide you with a few real-life examples of the companies that benefited most from being on multiple sales channels.

 Let’s put it off no more and get the ball rolling.